avremel/lucene/README.md

 ## Use cases
 1. Search products (query -> docs)
 2. Similiar products  on a product page (doc -> docs)
-3. Personalized suggestions base on user history (docs -> docs) using [k-mean clustering](https://en.wikipedia.org/wiki/K-means_clustering)
+3. Personalized suggestions base on user history (docs -> docs)

 ## Tokenization
 Search is a balance of precision and recall.
 Lucene is dumb by default; only exact words will be a match leading to great precision, but terrible recall (too many false negatives).
 To better search relevance, all terms go through a tokenization process (docs at index time, query at runtime).
 Tokenization associates different forms of a term so the recall will be greater.